mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/networking/index.md

 - [Traefik][traefik] is a fully featured ingress controller (Let's Encrypt, secrets, http2, websocket), and has commercial support.

-- [Ambassador API Gateway](https://www.getambassador.io/) is an Envoy based ingress controller with community and commercial support.
+- [experimental][Ambassador API Gateway](https://www.getambassador.io/)[/experimental] is an Envoy based ingress controller with community and commercial support.

 In Konvoy, we deploy by default `Traefik` as a well-suited Ingress controller.